SignumOracle/signum-feeds/README.md

 Again, please use this functionality at your own risk.
 Profits are possible but not guaranteed.

-Start signum with this command:
+Start Signum with this command:
 ```
 telliot report -a PulsechainAccount -p 50 -wp 60
 ```